napari/docs/docs/developers/contributing/dev_install.md

    [`ruff-format`](https://docs.astral.sh/ruff/formatter/) and lint with [`ruff-check`](https://docs.astral.sh/ruff/linter/).
-   To enable it to be executed on creation of every commit, reduce CI usage and reduce the number of test errors, install `prek` as pre-comit hood by running the following command in your environment:
+   To enable it to be executed on creation of every commit, reduce CI usage and reduce the number of test errors, install `prek` as pre-commit hook by running the following command in your environment:

    ```sh
    prek install